Tekla Structures on-premises licensing

 The configurations can be done based on host addresses, individual user names or by user groups.
 See Modify on-premises license access rights (tekla.opt) for more information.

-Checklists for licensing implementation
+Checklists for on-premises licensing implementation

 There are several prerequisites the administrator needs to take into account before starting with FlexNet licensing.
 Take a look at the following listings: